 Any time before 7pm is not an acceptable dinner time.

 In total honesty, restaurants will probably still be closed, no point even trying.
 The day starts later in Italy, which means it also ends later, especially in summer when the days are longer.
 I usually have dinner around 8pm and my other Italian friends always ask what’s wrong with me.
 When travelling to Bali or Thailand I used to have huge breakfasts at the buffet in hotels, so I that I could then spend the whole day at the beach, skip lunch and the have an early dinner.
 I would never think of doing that in Italy, the food is so good, why would you even want to skip a meal?

 Pepperoni does not mean the same thing in Italy.

 Don’t order a pizza with pepperoni unless you really want to eat a pizza with peppers on it.

 There you go, you are now an expert on what to do and what not to do if you travel to Italy this summer!
+You might also want to check out this 14-day Italy itinerary to help you plan your holiday.
+If you’re travelling to Italy with children, check out these children books set in Italy that they can read before the trip!
 Most important of all, enjoy your holiday!
 Italy is the most beautiful country on Earth (totally unbiased opinion here) and despite the little things foreigners do that might bother us, us Italians are friendly people!
 What do you think?
 Have you ever noticed these behaviours in Italy?
 Or are you Italian and have other things you want to warn future travellers about?
 Let me know in the comments below!